Chicken Noodle Soup is the very definition of comfort food. With silky noodles and a rich broth, this soup will quickly become a new family favorite.

 Instructions

-- First, heat olive oil in your dutch oven over medium heat.
+- First, heat olive oil or ghee in a large pot over medium heat.1 tablespoon olive oil

 - When the oil becomes fragrant, add your onions, carrots, and celery.
-This is called a mirepoix.
+(This is called a mirepoix.)1 cup carrots, diced, 1 cup onion, diced, 1 cup celery, diced

 - Stir the veggies and cook until the onions are translucent.

 - Then, this step is optional.
 Mix a tablespoon of arrowroot powder into your vegetables.
-Adding arrowroot makes the soup thicker - the finished product reminds me of Panera's Chicken Noodle Soup
+Adding arrowroot makes the soup thicker – the finished product reminds me of Panera's Chicken Noodle Soup1 tablespoon arrowroot powder

-- Now, add your chicken broth, parsley, and ground black pepper.
+- Now, add your chicken broth, parsley, salt, and ground black pepper.1 teaspoon kosher salt, 1 teaspoon dried parsley, ½ teaspoon black pepper, 4 cups chicken stock or broth

 - Bring to a boil then simmer over medium/low heat for 15 - 20 minutes.

-- Add your pasta and chicken to the soup and cook until the pasta floats to the top.
+- Add the pasta and chicken to the soup and cook until the pasta floats to the top.1 ½ cups chicken breast, shredded or diced, 1 ½ cups paleo pasta

 - Remove from heat and let the soup cool for a few minutes before serving.
-Top with fresh parsley and freshly cracked sea salt and black pepper.
+Top with fresh parsley and a sprinkle of salt & pepper to taste.

 Notes

-• To make your broth even thicker, you can add a slurry - 1 tbsp of water mixed with 1 tbsp arrowroot powder - to your boiling broth.
-Once your soup cools, store it in the refrigerator for up to 1 week.
+• To make your broth even thicker, you can add a slurry – 1 tbsp of water mixed with 1 tbsp arrowroot powder – to your boiling broth.
+Once your soup cools, store it in the refrigerator in an airtight container for up to 1 week.
+For best results, eat the soup within 3 – 5 days.
 You can also freeze the soup for up to 6 months.
-I like to freeze my soup in long, flat containers and then vacuum seal the frozen blocks.
+I like to freeze my soup in Souper Cubes, then vacuum seal the frozen blocks.

 Nutrition